rails/rails/guides/source/form_helpers.md

 <label for="mystery">Mystery</label>
 ```

 The first parameter to [`check_box`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-check_box) is the name of the input which can be found in the `params` hash.
-If the user has checked the "fiction" checkbox only, the `params` hash would contain `params: {"fiction"=>"1", "non_fiction"=>"0"}`.
-You can use `params[:fiction]` to check if that checkbox is checked by the user.
+If the user has checked the "Biography" checkbox only, the `params` hash would contain `params: {"biography"=>"1", "romance"=>"0", "mystery"=>"0"}`.
+You can use `params[:biography]` to check if that checkbox is checked by the user.

 The checkbox's values (the values that will appear in `params`) can optionally be specified using the third and fourth parameters.
-See the API documentation for more details.
+See the [API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-check_box) for more details.

 #### Radio Buttons